International Youth Day – Aug. 12, 2026

 International Youth Day FAQs

-What is the purpose of International Youth Day?
+What is the theme for International Youth Day?

-What is the theme for International Youth Day 2021?
+What is the UN's role in International Youth Day?

 How To Celebrate International Youth Day